ellysh/video-game-bots/ClickerBots/protection.md

     Sleep(1500)
 wend
 ```
 Each letter represents some kind of the bot's action in the application's window.
 Now you can launch Notepad application and the `SimpleBot.au3` script.
 The script will start to type letters in the application's window in an infinite loop.
-This is a start point for our investigation of protection systems.
+This is a start point for our research of protection systems.
 Purpose of each sample protection system is detection of the launched `SimpleBot.au3` script.
 The protection system should distinguish legal user's actions and simulated actions by a bot in the application's window.

 ## Analysis of Actions